Sasser History, Family Crest & Coats of Arms

 Early History of the Sasser family

-Another 187 words (13 lines of text) covering the years 1779 and 1814 are included under the topic Early Sasser History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sasser research.
+Another 142 words (10 lines of text) covering the years 1779 and 1814 are included under the topic Early Sasser History in all our PDF Extended History products and printed products wherever possible.

 Sasser Spelling Variations